philgyford/vagrant-heroku-cedar-14-python/README.md

 2. Make a copy of `config/vagrant/settings.template.yml` and put it at `config/vagrant/settings.yml`.

-3. If you have a `Procfile` and therefore want foreman to run, you *must* change the Django `settings_module` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable to be.
+3. If you have a `Procfile` and therefore want foreman to run, you *must* change the Django `settings_module` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.

 4. Either copy, move or symlink `Vagrantfile` and the `config/vagrant` directory into your Django project.
 So it will be something like: